aspose-words/Aspose.Words-for-.NET/Plugins/DotNetNuke/Aspose.DNN.AdvanceContentExporter/README.md

 <li>Allow Full Page Contents Export</li>
 <li>Option to select DNN Pane before exporting the content allows you to export only relevant area instead of exporting the whole page.</li>
 <li>Export Contents to Word and PDF file formats.</li>
-<li>Custom Css classes for Buttons and Dropdown to give the module look and feel of your skin via module settings.</li>
+<li>Custom CSS classes for Buttons and Dropdown to give the module look and feel of your skin via module settings.</li>
 <li>Option to hide selection Dropdown via module settings</li>
 <li>The generated output file can be Open/Download from browser.</li>
 <li>A copy of the exported file is also saved in PortalSettings.HomeDirectory\AsposeExport folder for later use.</li>